 Are your monstera plants looking a little droopy or your spinach leaves falling limp?
 It may be time to add some pep to your plants with homemade plant food.
-Just like you, plants need essential nutrients in their diet to grow, flourish, and fight off harmful diseases.
+Plants need essential nutrients in their soil to grow, flourish, and fight off harmful diseases.
 But there's no need to rush out to your local garden center to buy expensive fertilizing powders and concentrates.
 Save money by making your own fertilizer at home!

 Whether you prefer to use Lomi to decompose your food waste or to get creative with banana peels and coffee grounds, this blog will provide you with all the tips and tricks you need to start feeding your plants with natural fertilizer.